syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Project-Migration.md

 5. The Syncfusion<sup style="font-size:70%">&reg;</sup> Reference Assemblies, Scripts, and CSS are updated to the corresponding version in the project.

-    If you enabled project backup before migrating, the old project was saved in the specified backup path location, as shown below once the migration process completed
+    If you enabled project backup before migrating, the old project is saved in the specified backup path location, as shown below once the migration process is completed.

     ![BackupLocation](images/BackupLocation.png)